AlexPolGit/Super-Sorter/README.md

 ### Running Environment
 1. In the `data` folder, duplicate `sorter_empty.db` and rename it to `sorter.db`.
 This will create your database.
 2. Duplicate `.env-template` in the top-level directory and rename it to just `.env`.
 Fill in the missing values.
-3. Run `docker compose up --build` in the top-level directory.
+3. Run the `run_dev.sh` script in the top-level directory.
 This will run Docker images for both the front-end and back-end (in development mode).

 ## Deploying Prod Environment